darkoverlordofdata/ormfire/readme.md

 Use sequelize interface to work with firebase

-* Use sequelize to create scaffolds
+* Use sequelize file structure and models
-+ Add firebase property to ./db/config/config.json
++ Add firebase property to ./config/config.json
-+ Create ./db/models.coffee (see example)
++ export FIREBASE_AUTH=<auth token>
 + Migrate data
 + require('ormfire')